PLEASE NOTE: This article is obsolete or related to a discontinued product.

 Kalman filtering

-Using gyroscopes, accelerometers and magnetometers does not yet provide a stable orientation.
+Using gyroscopes, accelerometers and magnetometers does not yet provide a stable class='acmetable' orientation.
 In order to cope with transient accelerations, magnetic disturbances and vibrations, it is needed to fuse the data of all sensors in a Kalman filter.
 The Kalman filter can be tuned in different ways, depending on the application where the AHRS is used in.
 To accommodate the best performance, The fox ahrs offers different type of kalman filter tuned for the customer's application.

 MEMS AHRS's as a replacement for high-grade IMU's?